Tourette Syndrome Causes, Symptoms, and Treatment

 Some people, based on their family history, are more at risk than others, but because there are so many factors involved, it’s also possible for someone without any genetic precedence to develop the disorder.

-But Tourettes very rarely presents past childhood: "To have Tourette Syndrome, you really need to see the onset in childhood."
+But Tourettes very rarely presents past childhood: "To have Tourette Syndrome, we really need to see the onset in childhood."

 However, it’s entirely possible to develop a different kind of tic, such as throat clearing, later in life.
 And it’s usually connected to a different kind of neurologic disorder or impairment.